keyestudio/KS4014-KS4024-Smart-Turtle-Car-Kit-Makecode-Tutorial/makecode/makecode.md

 the LED matrix, the voltage change will be produced.
 Therefore, we could determine the light intensity by voltage change.

-1.  **Experimental Preparation：**
+**2. Experimental Preparation：**

-2. Connect micro:bit to computer with USB cable
+Connect micro:bit to computer with USB cable

-3. Open online Makecode editor
+Open online Makecode editor

 **Import Hex profile** [**(How to import?)** ](##_7.6.导入代码)**, or click“New Project”and drag blocks step by step.**